 Acknowledgement

-We/I have carefully reviewed the ALTA Settlement Statement and find it to be a true and accurate statement of all receipts and disbursements made on my account or by me in this transaction and further certify that I have received a copy of the ALTA Settlement Statement.
-We/I authorize title company name to cause the funds to be disbursed in accordance with this statement.
+We/I have carefully reviewed the ALTA Settlement S and disbursements made on my account or by me in ALTA Settlement Statement.
+We/I authorizeaccordance with this statement. this transaction and furthe r certify that I have received a copy of the

 Buyer

 Buyer

 Seller

+Escrow Officer